Yerin (entertainer)

 Jung Ye-rin (Korean: 정예린; born August 19, 1996), known mononymously as Yerin (예린), is a South Korean singer and actress.
-She is a former member of the South Korean girl group GFriend and is currently active as a soloist.
+She is a member of the South Korean girl group GFriend and is currently active as a soloist.

 Early life

 Yerin was born on August 19, 1996, in Incheon.
 She attended the School of Performing Arts Seoul and graduated in 2015.

 Career

 2015–2021: Activities with GFriend

 In January 2015, Yerin officially debuted as a member of GFriend with their first extended play, Season of Glass.
 She made her acting debut two months later playing a supporting role in the web drama Midnight's Girl.
 On April 13, 2015, she appeared in Super Junior Heechul and TRAX Jungmo unit M&D's music video "I Wish".

 In January 2016, Yerin was chosen as a new MC for SBS MTV's music program The Show, alongside Zhou Mi.
 On October 17, 2016, she featured the song "Future Boyfriend" with El Camino.

 In 2017, Yerin collaborated with Cao Lu and Kisum on the single "Spring Again".
 Later that year, she participated in SBS's reality-documentary show Law of the Jungle, featuring in the episodes in Komodo.